emily-frank/emily-frank.github.io/_pages/research.md

 ## Under review:
 1. **Paper Walls: Administrative Burden and the Unequal Inclusion of Refugees**<br>
 Dissertation project demonstrating how refugees with a precarious legal status in Germany experience systematically greater administrative burdens when accessing welfare state resources, resulting in differential inclusion in social rights.

+2. **Beyond Depressive Symptoms: Conceptualizing Social Suffering Among Displaced Syrians in Lebanon**, with Laura Hertner (Humboldt-Universität zu Berlin) and Dana Abdel-Fatah (Charité)<br>

-2. **Penny for Your Thoughts: The Income Divide in Media Effects on Immigration Attitudes**<br>
+3. **Penny for Your Thoughts: The Income Divide in Media Effects on Immigration Attitudes** with Tim Müller (Humboldt-Universität zu Berlin)<br>
 Paper for the Migration & Sozialstaat project, combining quantitative text analysis of newspaper content with regression analysis of public opinion data.
 Results demonstrate that high-income individuals, while they hold more positive immigration attitudes overall, are more likely to hold somewhat more negative attitudes at times of high media salience.

-3. **Not in My Backyard: Unraveling Local Dynamics of Welfare Chauvinism** <br>
-Paper for the Migration & Sozialstaat project utilizing survey data to analyze welfare use and attitudes at the local district level.
-Regression results demonstrate a relationship between refugee population size and attitudes, but no link between refugees' welfare use and attitudes.

 ## In progress:

 1. **A Causal Link Between Receiving the Asylum Decision and Mental Health**, with Jan Paul Heisig (WZB)

-2. **Family Reunification and Mental Health**

-3. **Multimorbidity of Immigrant Groups**, with Lara Bister and Alessandro Ferrara (WZB)
+2. **Multimorbidity of Immigrant Groups**, with Lara Bister and Alessandro Ferrara (WZB)

+3. **Beyond Symptom Checklists: Differential Sensitivity of PHQ and Feeling Broken and Destroyed Scale to Social and Political Stressors Among Syrian Refugees and Receiving Communities in Lebanon**, with Laura Hertner (Humboldt-Universität zu Berlin) and Dana Abdel-Fatah (Charité)

 ## Other Publications